Cheaper by the Dozen (2003 film)

 Cheaper by the Dozen is a 2003 American comedy film directed by Shawn Levy.
 It is a remake of the 1950 film of the same name.
 Both films were inspired by the semi-autobiographical book Cheaper by the Dozen by Frank Bunker Gilbreth Jr. and his sister Ernestine Gilbreth Carey.
 It stars Steve Martin, Bonnie Hunt, Hilary Duff, Tom Welling, and Piper Perabo, alongside Kevin G. Schmidt, Alyson Stoner, Jacob Smith, Forrest Landis, Liliana Mumy, Morgan York, Blake Woodruff, Brent and Shane Kinsman, Paula Marshall, and Alan Ruck in supporting roles.
 Outside of a passing mention of the Gilbreth name, the film has little connection with the original source material.

-The film was released on December 25, 2003, by 20th Century Fox and grossed $190 million worldwide against a $40 million budget.
-The Rotten Tomatoes critical consensus criticized the film for its lack of humor.
+The film was released on December 25, 2003, by 20th Century Fox, and grossed $190 million worldwide against a $40 million budget, despite mixed-to-negative reviews from critics.

 A sequel, Cheaper by the Dozen 2, was released in 2005.
 A remake was released in 2022 on Disney+.

 Plot

-Tom Baker is a football coach at a small rural college in Midland, Illinois, where he raised twelve children.
-His wife, Kate, has written her story in a book and hopes to send it to her friend for publication.
-One day, Tom unexpectedly receives an offer from his old friend and football teammate Shake McGuire to coach at his alma mater in his hometown of Evanston, Illinois.
-Tom accepts the offer, and demands all the children vote on moving.
-Despite losing the vote, Tom has the entire family return to Evanston for a better home and space.
+Tom Baker is a football coach working at a small rural college in the fictional town of Midland, Illinois, where he raised twelve children.
+His wife, Kate, has written about her story in a book and hopes to send it to her friend for publication.
+One day, Tom receives an offer from his old friend and football teammate, Shake McGuire, to coach at his alma mater in Evanston, Illinois.
+Tom accepts the offer, and he demands all the children vote on moving.
+Despite losing the vote, Tom has the entire family to move to Evanston for a better home and space.
 The atmosphere at the Bakers' new house is tense and the situation at school is even worse.

-When her book is ready to pick up for publication, Kate is required to do a national book tour to promote it.
-Tom thinks that he can handle everything in the family's household while Kate is away, so he hires the family's oldest child, Nora, and her self-absorbed boyfriend, Hank, to manage the children.
-When Nora and Hank arrive, the younger children make Hank the target of their prank by soaking his underwear in raw meat and siccing the Bakers' pet dog Gunner on him to bite his buttocks, prompting him to refuse to assist in babysitting.
-As a result, Nora drives off with Hank, while Tom lectures them for their prank.
+When her book is ready to pick up for publication, Kate is strongly required to do a national book tour to promote it.
+While Kate is away, Tom thinks that he can handle everything in the family's household, so he decides to hire the family's oldest child, Nora, and her self-absorbed boyfriend, Hank, to manage the children.
+When Nora and Hank arrive, the younger children plans to make Hank the target of their prank by soaking his underwear in raw meat and siccing the Bakers' pet dog on him to bite his buttocks, prompting him to refuse to assist in babysitting.
+As a result, Nora angrily drives off with Hank, while Tom lectures them for their prank.